vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-2_Finding-the-nearest-RepGen.md

 The above is a greatly simplified "cartoon version" of how one may go about identifying a completely new genome using a RepGen Set.
 The actual real-world procedure is more involved; one would first need to sequence and "assemble" the mystery-genome, annotate its genes, extract the sequence for the "Mystery PheS", and then perform the sequence comparison, but the basic concept is the same.

-In a later exercise, you will learn about a type of "Genetic Barcode" called a "Hammer", which allows one to skip the intermediate steps to go directly from raw sequencer-data to a genome identification.
+In a later exercise, you will learn about a type of "Genetic Barcode" called a "Hammer", which allows one to skip the intermediate steps and go directly from raw sequencer-data to a genome identification.

 ## Breaking down the steps in the "P3 incantation"